jaericho/jaericho.github.io/_posts/2020-08-28-Big-Bang-Theory-Recut.md

 ---

-[^1]: Penny's season 8 hair cut was enough to make me stop watching for 5 years, but Sheldon's destain of [Babylon 5](https://www.imdb.com/title/tt0105946/), calling it's writing derivative, is reason enough to never watch BBT, and proof that the writers didn't know what they were talking about.
-They just looked up geek pop-culture references and threw them into the show.
+[^1]: Penny's season 8 hair cut was enough to make me stop watching for 5 years, but Sheldon's destain of [Babylon 5](https://www.imdb.com/title/tt0105946/), calling it's writing derivative, is reason enough to never watch it to begin with.
+It's proof that the writers didn't know what they were talking about; they just looked up geek pop-culture references and threw them into the show.
 More BBT failings include: Sheldon doesn't like pulp in his orange juice.
 (OJ is best with lots of pulp.
 Everyone knows that.)
 And Leonard and Sheldon's horrible Klingon pronunciation.